vanhoangkha/Networking-fundamentals/Day28_OSPF_Part2.md

 💡 R1(config-Router)# **auto-cost reference-bandwidth** *megabits-per-second*

-The Lệnh is entered in “megabits per second” (Mặc định is “100”)
+The Lệnh is entered in “megabits per second” (Default is “100”)

 Example: using a value of “100000”

 - 100000 / 100 = COST of 1000 for FastEthernet
 - 100000 / 1000 = COST of 100 for Gig Ethernet

-You should configure a reference bandwidth GREATER than the FASTEST links in your Mạng (to allow for future upgrades)
+You should configure a reference bandwidth GREATER than the FASTEST links in your Network (to allow for future upgrades)

-Changing the REFERENCE BANDWIDTH needs to be done on ALL OSPF ROUTERS in the Mạng
+Changing the REFERENCE BANDWIDTH needs to be done on ALL OSPF ROUTERS in the Network

 ---